On the periodic orbits of C0-typical impulsive semiflows: Technical results

 Choose $t_0>0$ small such that $\varphi_{t_0}(x)$ still lies in $V_1$ and consider the compact segment of orbit $\Gamma:= \{ \varphi_t(x): t_0 \le t \le \tau(x)\}$.
-Since $\tau(x)< \infty$, there exists a long tubular Lipschitz flow-box chart $(V_2, h_2)$ for the original flow $\varphi$, say $h_2: V_2\to [0,1]\times U_2 \subset[0,1]^d$ such that $V_2 \supset \Gamma$.
+Since $\tau(x)< \infty$, there exists a long tubular {Lipschitz} flow-box chart $(V_2, h_2)$ for the original flow $\varphi$, say $h_2: V_2\to [0,1]\times U_2 \subset[0,1]^d$ such that $V_2 \supset \Gamma$.
 Let $\Sigma_1=h_2^{-1}(\{0\} \times U_2)$ and $\Sigma_2=h_2^{-1}(\{1\} \times U_2)$ be the components of the boundary of $V_2$ which are transversal to the flow $\varphi$.
 Denote by $\pi_1: \hat{V} \subset \hat{\Sigma}\to \Sigma_1$, $\pi_2: \Sigma_1 \to \Sigma_2$, the projections along the positive trajectories of $\varphi$ given by the tubular flowbox theorems, where $\hat{V}$ is a small open neighborhood of $x$ in $\hat{\Sigma}\cap \widehat{I_*(D)}$.
 Similarly, let $\pi_3: \Sigma_2 \to \Sigma$ be the projection along the negative trajectories of $\varphi$, where $\Sigma$ is a small neighborhood of $\varphi_{\tau(x)}(x)$ in $D$.
 Each $\pi_i$, $i=1, 2, 3$ is a Lipschitz continuous map.
 Since

-and the impulse $I$ is an homeomorphism we have that $P{_I}|_{\hat{V}}$ is continuous.
-Using the invertibility of the impulse $I$ and the flow $\varphi$, the same argument can be done for construct the inverse of the Poincar\'e map as before, proving that it is a local homeomorphism. \end{proof}
+and the impulsive map $I$ is an homeomorphism we have that $P_{\varphi,I}|_{\hat{V}}$ is continuous.
+Using the invertibility of the impulsive map $I$ and the flow $\varphi$, the same argument can be done for construct the inverse of the Poincar\'e map as before, proving that it is a local homeomorphism. \end{proof}

-\subsection{$C^0$-perturbations lemmas}
+\subsection{Perturbations lemmas}

-In our context impulsive semiflows are determined by Lipschitz continuous vector fields and continuous impulses.